 During the fall and spring semesters, the 38-hour weeks consist of lectures, discussions, weekly written and microscopic quizzes, and approximately 25 hours of microscopy.
 Students complete a series of comprehensive examinations aimed at testing their knowledge of cytopathology at the end of the second term.

-The third term is devoted to supervised microscopy of clinical specimens.
+The summer term is devoted to supervised microscopy of clinical specimens.
 Students continue to develop and improve their microscopic skills and diagnostic acumen.
 Students also rotate through various clinical settings associated with the practice of clinical cytology, which provides practical experience in the areas of advanced laboratory procedures, quality assurance, and cytogenetics.

 |Basic Cytology and Laboratory Procedures||1|

 |Seminar in Clinical Cytology||1|